Fall River Mills, California: History

+Fort Crook, a U.S. Army post, was established in the Fall River Valley on July 1, 1857, by Lieutenant George Crook to protect immigrants and settlers.
+It was later commanded by Captains John W. Gardner and McGregor.
+The fort site, near Glenburn, is California Historical Landmark No. 355.

 Geography and geology

 Fall River Mills is located at (41.005760, -121.440946).

-Fall River Mills is nestled between the Sierra Nevada and the Cascade mountain ranges in the far Northeast corner of Shasta County, California.
+Fall River Mills lies between the Sierra Nevada and the Cascade mountain ranges in the far northeastern corner of Shasta County.
 The town is surrounded by mountains in all four cardinal directions with Mount Shasta and Mount Lassen visible from anywhere in the Fall River Valley.

 Elevation varies only slightly throughout the valley floor, ranging from 3200 ft to 3400 ft.
 The surrounding passes all vary from 3600 ft to 4200 ft+ feet.

-According to the United States Census Bureau, the CDP has a total area of 2.8 sqmi, of which, 2.6 sqmi of it is land and 0.1 sqmi of it (3.77%) is water.
+According to the United States Census Bureau, the CDP has a total area of 2.8 sqmi, of which 2.6 sqmi is land and 0.1 sqmi (3.77%) is water.

 Fall River Mills is named after one of the rivers (Fall River) which runs near it.
 This river, along with the Pit River, water the Fall River Valley, wherein Fall River Mills is located.
-Much of this valley and its surroundings are volcanic, with all the features which comes with such terrain.
+Much of this valley and its surroundings are volcanic, with all the features which come with such terrain.